sarahhuicooper/Ada-Essays/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;In five years, I hope to realize my dream of managing a community café space run entirely by a team of women, working part time in creative jobs and part time at the café.
 I will continue working as a software developer, ideally working with a small team of female developers dedicated to supporting female entrepreneurs.

 ###**Essay 3:**
 &nbsp;&nbsp;&nbsp;&nbsp;After my promotion to Academic Director, mistakes became akin to a daily inevitability.
 I had never held a management role, and three months into this new position, I lived every day in fear of a coup.
 &nbsp;&nbsp;&nbsp;&nbsp;During this time, four of us were dealing with high teaching loads and large class sizes at a new partner school.
 I’ve always been one for big ideas and my idealism led me to believe that my team and I were capable of crafting a 3-hour exam for our students.
 However, crafting hundreds of questions with unanimous agreement on the answers soon proved impossible.
 &nbsp;&nbsp;&nbsp;&nbsp;When the day to submit the midterm came, our Dropbox was littered with unorganized file names and edits were being delivered via phone.
 I submitted the document, but of course it was riddled with errors.
 The worst part of the whole thing was letting down my team.
 &nbsp;&nbsp;&nbsp;&nbsp;Luckily, midterms are not a one-off deal.
 In preparation for the second exam, we began working a month before the submission deadline and clearly established individual deadlines and a core editor of the master document.
 I learned the importance of grounding my ideas with realistic expectations; lofty goals are useless, without follow through.

 ###**Essay 4:**
 &nbsp;&nbsp;&nbsp;&nbsp;“Some of the students are concerned that you make some mistakes during class.”
 I was in a meeting with Wang Xi, a colleague managing our school partnerships.
-“So, in the future, can you not make any more mistakes?”
+“So, in the future, can you not make any more mistakes?"
 &nbsp;&nbsp;&nbsp;&nbsp;On the second day of my first real job ever, I was to prepare to teach AP Calculus starting in four days.
 I had never taught before and had originally signed on to teach SAT coursework.
 Now I was expected to teach Calculus to Chinese high schoolers.
 &nbsp;&nbsp;&nbsp;&nbsp;Teaching is a lot more learning than I had originally thought.
 I learned how to command a room.
 I practiced my speaking, my posture, my body movement.
 &nbsp;&nbsp;&nbsp;&nbsp;When my students started to bring out their phones during class, I learned how to raise excitement.
 Class time was entirely devoted to having students solve problems on the board.
 &nbsp;&nbsp;&nbsp;&nbsp;After answering a few questions incorrectly, I learned how to bluff.
 “Maybe the answer is 17.
 Prove it to me first.”
 &nbsp;&nbsp;&nbsp;&nbsp;While talking with Charlie, who was teaching AP Economics, I realized Wang Xi’s feedback was just a little tough love.
 “Yah, Wang Xi completely chewed me out and said that I needed to be more like you.”